 Department of Linguistics, Languages and Cultures

 University of Calgary Term/Year: Winter 2014

-LING 507: MORPHOLOGY II
+LING 631.03: TOPICS IN LINGUISTIC THEORY: MORPHOLOGY

 Day and Time: Mondays 15:00-17:45

 Room: SS 819

 Instructor: Dr. Amanda Pounder

 Office: SS 802

 Office Hours: by appointment, please e-mail apounder@ucalgary.ca

 Telephone: (403) 220-5468

 Email: apounder@ucalgary.ca

-This course builds on LING 407 and explores theoretical issues in Morphology, including the nature of form-meaning relations, nature of the linguistic sign, existence and nature of the morphological component, role and nature of the lexicon, interfaces, paradigmatic structure, and typology.
-Students will be introduced to different theoretical frameworks (including Lexical Morphology, Lexeme-Morpheme Based Morphology, Word-and-Paradigm Morphology among others) and become familiar with the fundamental assumptions and analysis procedures of each.
-Emphasis will be placed on argumentation, critical assessment, and developing an understanding of the history of the sub-discipline.
+This course explores theoretical issues in Morphology, including the nature of form-meaning relations, nature of the linguistic sign, existence and nature of the morphological component, role and nature of the lexicon, interfaces, paradigmatic structure, and typology.
+Students will be introduced to different theoretical frameworks (including Lexical Morphology, Lexeme-Morpheme Based Morphology, Word-and-Paradigm Morphology, and Distributed Morphology, among others) and become familiar with the fundamental assumptions and analysis procedures of each.
+Emphasis will be placed on argumentation, critical assessment, and developing an understanding of the history of the subdiscipline.

-Coursework will involve reading and critical discussion of seminal papers representative of the frameworks introduced as well as of recent work

-The final paper will require a comparative treatment of an issue or issue-complex, with assessment of the relative merits of the approaches used.
+Coursework will involve reading and critical discussion of seminal papers representative of the frameworks introduced as well as of recent work.
+The final paper will require original research of a language-specific problem, with critical evaluation of the literature, exposition of crucial theoretical issues, and a solution defended both on technical grounds and with respect to the evaluation criteria established in the course.

-Prerequisite: LING 407, LING 401

 Course Materials

 A reading list will be provided, and material will be made available on the Blackboard site.

 Course Requirements

-2 Critiques 40%
+2 Critiques 30%

 2 Presentations 10%

 Participation 10%

-Final Paper 40%
+Final Paper 50%

 100%

 There will be no final examination.